Immigration Court Process, Including Appeals and Deportation Orders

 Filing a motion to reopen your case can be a complicated process, and you may wish to seek help from a lawyer.
 Search for a lawyer here.
 If you decide to file a motion to reopen without a lawyer, you can use this template motion to reopen from the immigration court.

-My immigration court case was dismissed and I was not detained.
+My immigration court case was dismissed between 2022-2024.
 What happens next?

 Asylum case